VicenteMolina/what-would-have-happened-if/README.md

 # Hi there!!
 :hand: :hand:

-Trying to merge Data Science, mathematics, programming with Sociology, which is not a numerico focused area a not such numeric world as it is Sociology and trying to link machine learning to issues such as country development, natural disasters.
+Trying to merge Data Science, mathematics and programming with Sociology, which is not a numeric focused area a not such numeric world as it is Sociology and trying to link machine learning to issues such as country development, natural disasters.
 Here at GitHub or Kaggle we are used to Artificial Intelligence or Deep Learning but not that much to more humanistics approaches.

 Through all the known history of our world, many events have changed the long thread of history.
 But, as history is the past, we still have not conclusively found a way to timetravel back in time, people like to play about what would have happened if...that asteroid never crashed to the earth when the dinosaurs were around...or if Figo had never moved from Barcelona to Real Madrid.